andrewtavis/flag-of-america/README.md

 ### Symbolism [`⇧`](#contents)

 Twenty gold stars are set in a design conveying American unity, harmony and solidarity.
 The stars are arranged in a shape that resembles the [Americas](https://en.wikipedia.org/wiki/Americas) as well as a chain link.
-The chain link is "unfinished and broken" in reference to the potential of a unified America as well as the power of the social movements that shape it.
+The chain link is "unfinished and broken" in reference to the potential of a unified America and the power of its social movements.

 The number of stars was chosen in reference to the numeric systems of [Indigenous peoples of the Americas](https://en.wikipedia.org/wiki/Indigenous_peoples_of_the_Americas), specifically the: